-- Use accounts and privileges to restrict the set of scripts that a web user can execute.
+- Consider what values a script may return.
+Be prepared to handle all of the data that is returned.
+In FileMaker Pro, a script may return all the records from a table or from the current found set.
+But if a script returns all the records from a table, a web application may run out of memory trying to processing the records.
+Consider using the -max query parameter with XML queries or the setRange() method with PHP queries to limit the number of records returned. - Use accounts and privileges to restrict the set of scripts that a web user can execute.
 Verify that the scripts contain only web-compatible script steps, and only provide access to scripts that should be used from a web browser. - Consider the side effects of scripts that execute a combination of steps that are controlled by access privileges.
 For example, if a script includes a step to delete records, and a web user does not log in with an account that allows record deletion, the script will not execute the Delete Records script step.
-However, the script might continue to run, which could lead to unexpected results - In the Script Workspace window, grant full access privileges to a script to allow the script to perform tasks that you would not grant individuals access to.
+However, the script might continue to run, which could lead to unexpected results. - In the Script Workspace window, grant full access privileges to a script to allow the script to perform tasks that you would not grant individuals access to.
 For example, you can prevent users from deleting records with their accounts and privileges, but still allow them to run a script that would delete certain types of records under conditions predefined within a script. - To allow scripts to install plug-ins for Custom Web Publishing and FileMaker WebDirect solutions, use FileMaker Server Admin Console to enable the setting Allow Install Plug-In File script step to update plug-ins for web publishing.
-To prevent script from installing plug-ins for web publishing solutions, clear this setting.
+To prevent script from installing plug-ins for web publishing solutions, clear this setting. - Some scripts that work with one step from a FileMaker Pro client may require an additional Commit Record/Request script step to save the data to the host.

-- If your scripts contain unknown steps-for example, steps that are obsolete or are not recognized-running these script steps returns FileMaker Pro error 4 ("Command is unknown").
-Use the Allow User Abort script step to determine how subsequent steps are handled: - If the Allow User Abort script step option is enabled (on), unknown script steps stop the script from continuing. - If Allow User Abort is disabled (off), unknown script steps are skipped and the script continues to execute. - If Allow User Abort is not included, scripts are executed as if Allow User Abort were enabled, so unknown script steps stop scripts. - If your scripts contain unsupported steps-for example, steps that are not web-compatible-running these script steps returns FileMaker Pro error 3 ("Command is unavailable").
-These unsupported script steps are skipped and the script continues to execute.
-In FileMaker 14, the Allow User Abort script step has no impact on the behavior of unsupported script steps. - Some scripts that work with one step from a FileMaker Pro client may require an additional Commit Record/Request script step to save the data to the host.
 Because web users don't have a direct connection to the host, they aren't notified when data changes.
-For example, features like conditional value lists aren't as responsive for web users because the data must be saved to the host before the effects are seen in the value list field. - Any script that modifies data should include the Commit Record/Request script step, because data changes aren't visible in the browser until the data is saved or "submitted" to the server.
+For example, features like conditional value lists aren't as responsive for web users because the data must be saved to the host before the effects are seen in the value list field.

+- Any script that modifies data should include the Commit Record/Request script step, because data changes aren't visible in the browser until the data is saved or "submitted" to the server.
 This includes several script steps like Cut, Copy, and Paste.
 Many single-step actions should be converted into scripts to include the Commit Record/Request step.
 When designing scripts that will be executed from a web browser, include the Commit Record/Request step at the end of a script to make sure all changes are saved. - To create conditional scripts based on the type of client, use the Get(ApplicationVersion) function.
 If the value returned includes a "Web Publishing Engine" string, then you know that the current user is accessing your database with Custom Web Publishing.
-For more information on functions, see FileMaker Pro Help. - Open each script that web users might run and verify that the script will execute properly when the database is hosted as a Custom Web Publishing solution.
+For information on functions, see FileMaker Pro Help. - Open each script that web users might run, and verify that the script will execute properly when the database is hosted as a Custom Web Publishing solution.
 Check that the script uses only script steps that are supported for Custom Web Publishing, as described above.